Monuments and top tourist attractions

 The Tibidabo is the tallest mountain in the Serra de Collserola.
 It is 1679 ft (512 m) tall and offers breath-taking views over Barcelona and the sea.

 Barcelona Zoo is one of the best zoos in Europe.
-It houses thousands of different species of animals.
-The only albino gorilla in the world lived in Barcelona Zoo.
+It houses thousands of species of animals, and was once home to the only albino gorilla in the world.

 L’Aquarium Barcelona is one of the largest and most-renowned aquariums in the world.
 It houses over 11,000 water-dwelling animals of 450 different species.